Skip to main content

 • Record an up-to-date smoking status; offer smoking cessation advice and support where appropriate.

-• Record any acute exacerbations since last seen.
+• Record any acute exacerbations since last seen, and the number of courses of oral corticosteroids needed.

 • Check medication use - a prescription count can indicate overuse/underuse of medication, inhaler and spacer, problems and side-effects.
 The use of more than two canisters of short-acting beta2 agonist per month - or 10-12 puffs per day - is associated with poorly controlled and higher-risk asthma.